 Director of Clinical Training (DCT)

-Update as of June 1, 2021: Center for Anxiety has a Director of Clinical Training (DCT) position open.
+Update as of October 1, 2021: Center for Anxiety has an opening for a Director of Clinical Training (DCT) at this time, located in any of the following offices: Manhattan, Brooklyn, Great Neck, Boston.
 This is a senior clinical-administrative position.

 The Director of Clinical Training (DCT) organizes and oversees all aspects of Center for Anxiety’s APPIC approved doctoral psychology internship (currently under consideration for APA accreditation), as well as our psychology postdoctoral fellowship and externship programs.
 In addition, the DCT will provide clinical care to patients (approximately 16-20 hours/week), directly supervise 2-4 trainees, and contribute to our on-site didactics teaching program.